endor/kettu/README.md

 * find a way to repair the tests:
   * capybara + selenium does not support dblclick, when trying to trigger it, it doesn't work with firefox.
   * with culerity the whole torrent_info feature does not work for some reason, show me the page shows shit.
-* deal with performance issue
+* deal with memory leak
+  * this seems to only exist in safari. chrome and firefox don't show the memory leak.
+* torrent info updates too rapidly.
 * maybe have a trash icon where torrents can be dragged and dropped into
 * maybe checkboxes in preferences could be on/off sliders, something with sliders
 * maybe add <audio> to audio files, transforms